mageirakos/website-monitor/README.md

 ### Text file format:
 - lines starting with `#` are considered comments and skipped
 - each line is a single alert holding values: `url, severity, metric, aggr_interval, threshold, threshold_type, message_upper, message_lower`
-- make sure that values are comma and single space seperated as above
+- make sure that values are comma and single space separated as above
 - no empty lines should exist